Spaceman (2024 film)

-Spaceman is an upcoming American science fiction drama film directed by Johan Renck and written by Colby Day, based on the 2017 novel Spaceman of Bohemia by Jaroslav Kalfař.
-The film stars Adam Sandler, Paul Dano, Carey Mulligan, Kunal Nayyar, and Isabella Rossellini.
+Spaceman is a 2024 American science fiction drama film directed by Johan Renck and written by Colby Day.
+It is based on the 2017 novel Spaceman of Bohemia by Jaroslav Kalfař.
+Starring Adam Sandler, Carey Mulligan, Kunal Nayyar, Lena Olin, Isabella Rossellini, and Paul Dano, it follows an astronaut sent on a mission to the edge of the Solar System who encounters a creature that helps him resolve his earthly problems.

-Spaceman is scheduled to be released in the Fall of 2023, by Netflix.